mmaryx/RelogioDigital/README.md

-# Olá!
-Este é um estudo de JavaScript.
-Nesse projeto criei um relógio digital utilizando HTML/CSS/JS. #
+# Hello!
+This is a study of JavaScript.
+In this project I created a digital clock using HTML/CSS/JS. #